MESHGuides are summaries of research relevant to school teachers. They are translations of theory to practice.

 This column may contain references and web links in an internationally accepted format.
 You divide your evidence into themed sections with each having a separate cell in the table.

-• Your MG second column may be background, specialist definitions, fundamental questions relating to the field or characteristics which need to be explained to the reader.
+• Your MESHGuide second column may be background, specialist definitions, fundamental questions relating to the field or characteristics which need to be explained to the reader.

-Again, create a title with a short summary and use a new cell in your Google Doc for this.
-Each box in the second column will have its own cell.
+Again, create a title with a short summary and use a new box for this.
+Each box which follows this in the second column covers an aspect of the topic covered by the title.

 • The third MG column may contextualize the evidence you are presenting for the reader.
 For example, perhaps your evidence base looks at the use of iPod touch devices to support assessment however contextually, your research base is taken from a study of particular age groups or there may be gender issues.
 This information is useful to your reader so they can identify at a glance which information is likely to be applicable to their context.

-Again, create a title with a short summary and use a new cell in your Google Doc for this.
-Each box in the third column will have its own cell.
+Again, create a title with a short summary and use a new box in your Google Doc for this.
+Each box which follows this in the second column covers an aspect of the topic covered by the title.

 • Your fourth column may cover interventions or links to resources so the reader can explore the area further.
 For example, your MESHGuide may be around how to develop singing in primary schools.
 Further resources would include links to websites such as the ‘SingUp’ initiative, links to further academic and practitioner-based articles as well as specialist organisations in the field of your MESHGuide such as ‘The Voices Foundation’ in this particular case.
 Try not to link to ‘ephemeral’ articles such as those appearing in Newsletters which often only appear for a short while, seek a more permanent edition of the article such as a download or a tabbed permanent web page.

-Again, create a title with a short summary and use a new cell in your Google Doc for this.
-Each box in the fourth column will have its own cell.
+Again, create a title with a short summary and use a new box for this.
+Each box which follows this in the second column covers an aspect of the topic covered by the title.

 • The fifth (final) column may include examples and case studies which you have access to or which are submitted by users in response to the MESHGuide.

-Again, create a title with a short summary and use a new cell in your Google Doc for this.
-Each box in the fifth column will have its own cell.
+Again, create a title with a short summary and use a new box for this.
+Each box which follows this in the second column covers an aspect of the topic covered by the title.

-Once you have created the text-based version of your MESHGuide, you are finally ready to submit it to the relevant subject or strand editorial board ready for a peer-review and recommendations on drafts before the final MESHGuide is processed and uploaded onto the website.
-You may have been assigned a contact to provide support as you move through the process or need to change things on the draft MESHGuide web page.
+Once you have created the text-based version of your MESHGuide, you are finally ready to submit it to the Editorial board ready for a peer-review and recommendations on drafts before the final MESHGuide is processed and uploaded onto the website.
+You can expect to be assigned a contact to provide support as you move through the process or need to change things on the draft MESHGuide web page.
+If you can submit the Guide via a Google Doc then this helps speed up the editorial and feedback process.

 You will be asked on a regular basis to review the MESHGuide you have created and any changes should be noted in the Google Doc and marked with a distinctive colour.
 You will then be able to inform the web-builder of appropriate changes which will be clear and easily referenced.